roangelova/Airline-Reservation-System-2.0/README.md

+DISCONTINUED as of 01.01.2025.

+Due to long maternity leave, I have decided to start with a project from scratch.
+The focus from now on will be on the GetMyTicket app.

 # Airline-Reservation-System-2.0
 Holds a from scratch rewritten and updated version of the Airline-Reservtion-System, which was originally written in April 2022.
 The goal of this project is to practice and upgrade my skills, as well as test out newer technologies and functionalities.